You’re going to want to be on top of your stress management skills when you work to stop smoking.

 What do you love to do?
-If might be just the thing to help you relax.
-Listen to favorite music.
+It might be just the thing to help you relax.
+Listen to your favorite music.
 Watch a comedy.
 Take your dog out for a run.
 Connect with friends or family.
 Get outside in nature.

 6. Get moving.